 Thinking you may be in with a chance to win the coveted title?
 Recent studies have shown that chances of winning are higher if you happen to be a brunette, with 76% of winners donning chestnut locks since the contest began.
 More often than not, Irish Roses have won, with North American Roses coming a close second.
 With the average age of winners being 24.5, you will need to be in your mid 20’s.
 Still, think you got what it takes?

 The numbers watching The Rose of Tralee finale both at home and abroad are growing each year.
 Likewise, the festival is getting bigger and bigger.
 This year the festival runs over seven days in Tralee full of food, fashion shows, music, and all sorts of entertainment!

 Anything can happen at The Rose of Tralee

 There’s no doubt that The Rose of Tralee never fails to deliver surprise moments.
-From a dung spitting contest to a fish been kissed, to the host wearing high heels and even a marriage proposal (she said yes!), The Rose of Tralee is a must watch show no matter where you are in the world.
+From a dung spitting contest to a fish being kissed, to the host wearing high heels, and even a marriage proposal (she said yes!), The Rose of Tralee is a must-watch show no matter where you are in the world.